Amebis/GEANTLink/README.md

 GÉANTLink EAP modules are divided into two DLLs: backend (i.e. _EAPTTLS.dll_) and GUI (i.e. _EAPTTLSUI.dll_).

 ##### Backend DLL
 The backend DLL is loaded by _Eap3Host.exe_ process when connecting to the network.
-One approach to debug the module is to start Visual C++ elevated, open _VS10Solution.sln_, and attach to running _Eap3Host.exe_ process.
+One approach to debug the module is to start Visual C++ elevated, open _VS10Solution.sln_, and attach to the running _Eap3Host.exe_ process.

 On initial connection attempt _Eap3Host.exe_ will load the DLL and will not release it until _EapHost_ service is restarted.
+To release our DLL (i.e. for rebuild) you have to restart _EapHost_ service manually or run `nmake register` again.

 To debug early life of our backend DLL, uncomment `Sleep(10000)` in `DllMain()` of the module, and set breakpoints.
-This should give you plenty of time to attach the debugger to _Eap3Host.exe_ process before our DLL starts servicing authentication.
+This should give you plenty of time to catch emerging _Eap3Host.exe_ process and attach the debugger to it before our DLL starts servicing authentication.

 ##### GUI DLL
 The GUI DLL is loaded by _DllHost.exe_ process on XML profile configuration import/export and when interactive user interface is required.

 A few seconds after desired function call has finished, _DllHost.exe_ terminates and releases the DLL.

 To debug early life of our GUI DLL, uncomment `Sleep(10000)` in `DllMain()` of the module, and set breakpoints.
 This should give you plenty of time to attach the debugger to _DllHost.exe_ process before our DLL starts.

 #### Building in command line